Jerry Neudecker: Major league career

 Neudecker was the last full-time Major League umpire to use a "balloon" chest protector.
 (Bill Deegan, who had retired during the 1980 season, wore this chest protector during two umpire strikes: on Opening Day, 1991, and for two games during the 1995 season.)
 After his retirement, his chest protector was sent to the Baseball Hall of Fame.

 Neudecker's final game behind the plate was October 5, 1985, when the Toronto Blue Jays clinched their first American League East division championship by defeating the New York Yankees at Exhibition Stadium.
-The next day, in his final game, Neudecker worked at third base as Phil Niekro pitched a complete game shutout for the Yankees to notch his 300th career win.
+The next day, in his final game, Neudecker worked at third base as Phil Niekro pitched a complete-game shutout for the Yankees to notch his 300th career win.

 Neudecker then became the assistant supervisor of American League umpires in 1986, working under Marty Springstead.

+NEUDECKER also owned and operated Pro Sports a sporting goods store with his wife LUJANE NEUDECKER.

 At the time of his death, he was working in the Baseball Umpire Development program.

 Neudecker died of cancer at age 66 at Fort Walton Beach, Florida, and was buried there at Beal Memorial Cemetery.

+Jim Joyce wore No. 6 in the American League following Neudecker's retirement through 1999, the last year the American and National Leagues retained separate umpiring staffs.
+Bruce Froemming, who had worn No. 6 in the National League since 1979, was awarded the number when umpires were unified into a single MLB roster in 2000 and wore it through his retirement in 2007.
+As of 2025, Mark Carlson wears No. 6.